daedalus1948/AV-CMS/README.md

 2) Run the following command - "npm run start-dev" to start the server/application.
 3) Login with any of the test accounts specified in the test_accounts.txt file.

+## Notes

+Due to the nature of how the multer package is currently is configured, submitted files are always uploaded.
+Nevertheless, further resource manipulation is dependent on the RBAC permission system.

 ## Dependencies

 Javascript ES6, Node.js 10+ and other dependencies specified in package.json